7-12 Junior/Senior High Enrollment

-Applications for students applying for 7-12 online enrollment with JIA Jr/Sr High and who reside in one of the following Counties: Allegan, Barry, Ionia, Kent, Montcalm, Muskegon, Newaygo, and Ottawa are being accepted for the 2019-2020 school year.
+Applications are being accepted for students who reside in one of the following counties: Allegan, Barry, Ionia, Kent, Montcalm, Muskegon, Newaygo, and Ottawa.

 Student Application Process